 Ethical standards and accountability

-Other than annual financial statement audit activity, there have not been any audits of the Office of the IGT undertaken by the ANAO.
+Other than annual financial statement audit activity, there have not been any audits of the IGT office undertaken by the Australian National Audit Office (ANAO).
+The IGT has an independent Audit Committee as part of the agency’s governance framework.

 The SLA with the Treasury includes provision for internal audit services.
-No internal audits of the Office of the IGT were undertaken during 2009-10.
-The Audit Committee established by the IGT regularly seeks input from the Treasury internal audit on any matters relevant to the Office of which there were none in 2009-2010.
+The Audit Committee established by the IGT may seek input from the Treasury internal audit on any matters relevant to the Office of which there were none in 2010–11.

-The Office of the IGT consists of a small number of staff.
-The Office seeks to provide a collegiate environment for staff to develop through their work and participation in a broad range of agency activities and corporate obligations.
+The IGT office consists of a small number of staff and seeks to provide a collegiate environment for staff to develop through their work and participation in a broad range of agency activities and corporate obligations.
 The nature of the work provides for a clear sense of achievement and satisfaction in performing an important community function.
 However, given the office’s small size and specific skills requirements, staff are recruited on the basis of merit and current competence with the expectation that career progression will generally occur in the wider public service/professional environment.
 Staff are encouraged and supported to provide their best performance while in the service of the IGT.

 Recruitment and succession planning

 The IGT recruits staff based on merit and current competence.
-The ability to make an immediate contribution to the role of the Office is very important particularly given its small size.
-The opportunity exists under the IGT Act to second staff to the Office.
+The ability to make an immediate contribution to the role of the IGT is very important particularly given the small size of his office.
+The opportunity exists under the IGT Act to second staff to the office.

-The Office of the IGT’s Employment Guidelines reinforce the IGT’s commitment to staff development.
-As well as providing internal agency staff training on an ad hoc basis where possible, the IGT financially supports individual staff members who wish to complete post-graduate courses or attend specific development opportunities where appropriate.
+The IGT’s Employment Management Policies reinforce the IGT’s commitment to staff learning and development.
+As well as providing internal agency staff training on an ad hoc basis where possible, the IGT financially supports individual staff members who wish to complete post-graduate courses or attend specific learning and development opportunities where appropriate.

-Table 4 details the number of staff employed by the Office of the IGT, by category and gender.
+Table 6 details the number of staff employed by the IGT office, by category and gender.
 All staff are employed under the Public Service Act 1999.
-However the IGT is a statutory appointee.
+However, the IGT is a statutory appointee.

 Note: IGT staff are employed on an ongoing full-time basis.

-Consistent with the CEI and the Commonwealth Procurement Guidelines, the Office of the IGT engages consultants and contractors on the basis of:
+Consistent with the CEIs and the Commonwealth Procurement Guidelines, the IGT engages consultants and contractors on the basis of:

 - value for money;